awsker/EldenBingo/README.md

 * Mouse wheel up/down - Increase/decrease the count of this square.
 The counter is useful for squares that have a set number of tasks that need to be completed, where it's easy to lose track of your progress.
 The counter is only visible to your own team and spectators.

 # AdminSpectators
 As an AdminSpectator, you are basically the referee of the match.
 You can view the generated bingo board before the game has started, and generate new boards.
 If you mark a player in the client list, you can perform board actions on behalf of that player, like checking/unchecking squares and incrementing/decrementing the count of a square.
 ![counters](https://user-images.githubusercontent.com/604653/235781324-d6e7f488-9c25-4920-b6be-682e061e8987.png)
-*Keeping track of progress*

 # Settings
 The settings are mostly for the convenience of a streamer, to set up the UI components to the right size and position to be easily captured in the streaming software.